 Bud’s will immediately notify law enforcement authorities and the Commission of any security breach including, but not limited to, discovery of discrepancies identified during inventory, diversion or loss of any marijuana product, any criminal action involving or occurring on or in the Marijuana Establishment premises, any loss or unauthorized alteration of records related to marijuana, suspicious actions involving the sale, cultivation, distribution, processing or production of marijuana by any person, unauthorized destruction of marijuana, failure of an alarm system due to a loss of electrical power or mechanical malfunction that is expected to last more than eight hours, activation of an alarm system or other event that requires response by public safety personnel or security personnel, or any other breach of security.
 Notification will be immediate, and in no instances, more than 24 hours after the incident occurs.
 Bud’s will provide written notice in the form of an incident report to the Commission within ten calendar days of any incident described in 935 CMR 500.110(7)(a).
 Bud’s will maintain records and documentation of any reportable incident for at least one year or the duration of an open investigation, whichever is longer, made available to the Commission and law enforcement authorities upon request.

+All written safety and security measures developed under 935 CMR 500.105(7) will be treated as security planning documents, the public disclosure of which would jeopardize public safety.

-Business Hours
+Business Hours:

-Monday – Saturday: 10am – 10pm Sunday: 10am - 6pm
+Open Daily 8:00 am – 8:00 pm

-After-Hours ContactsJohn Nadolny
+After-Hours Contact

-Chief Operating Officer and Director of Cultivation
+Mr. Alex Mazin,CEO

-Phone: 541-913-9719
+Phone: 774-239-2200

-Email: benjamin@budsgoods.com
+alex@budsgoods.com